Webinars & Recordings

 Zhaole Yang, Yinzhi Zhang and Enrico Odelli discuss their experiences with digital assessments in combination with audio material.

 This outtake of the Lunchbyte by Frans Willem Korsten on flipping the classroom discusses his set-up for a collaborative take-home exam.

-Although these Lunchbytes were held last year with a focus on face-to-face education they provide valuable information on making your classes interactive which is still possible in the current situation.
+Although these Lunchbytes were held a while back with a focus on face-to-face education, they provide valuable information on making your classes interactive which is still possible in the current situation.

 Interactive lectures thanks to IT

 How do you create meaningful interaction with your students?
 Jeroen Touwen and Bram Hoonhout show how their students come to class well prepared and discuss mock exam questions with each other.

 Active Learning Classrooms

 Katinka Zeven and Lettie Dorst talk about how they let their students collaborate on assignments, using the facilities of the Active Learning Classroom.
 Kaltura Breakout Rooms offers similar options.

 More and more lecturers use videos in their teaching.
 How do you ensure that your students actually watch and learn from these videos?
 A Lunchbyte by Éloïse Ruby and Abhishek Avtans.